dzsak/notes/README.md

 ### Description

 This project is a personal practice Todo application with multi-user handling, aimed at enhancing my programming skills.
-It features a Node.js backend and a React frontend, serving as a hands-on learning experience in full-stack web development.
+It features a Node.js backend using MongoDB and Express.
+A React frontend using Vite, TailwindCSS, serving as a hands-on learning experience in full-stack web development.

 You need to just put your google client id and secret in env file.